What is BS 7858 Standard?

 Why is the standard so important?

 It is no secret that confidence is key when it comes to the mass of decision ruling.
-Instilling confidence in its personnel is critical for all organisations and their triumph, particularly when said personnel oversees susceptible individuals, valuable resources or data protection.
+Instilling confidence in its personnel is critical for all organizations and their triumph, particularly when said personnel oversees susceptible individuals, valuable resources or data protection.
 Organisations have to be able to guarantee that their security personnel have been subordinate to the best meticulous screening process.
-This ensures pleased clients, as well as pleased personnel as the foundation to a fortunate and reliable organisation, begins from within.
-The BS7585 aids organisations to avoid scandals such as:
+This ensures pleased clients, as well as pleased personnel as the foundation to a fortunate and reliable organization, begins from within.
+The BS7585 aids organizations to avoid scandals such as:

 - Sina Weibo: when hackers stole the private data of 172 million users – this included real names, site usernames, gender, location, and phone numbers.
 The data was sold on the dark web for a mere ¥1,799 ($250) but caused considerable harm, distress and chaos to the daily lives of Weibo’s users.